640-KB/GLaDISK/README.md

 Note: The persistent storage of drive types using NVRAM, hardware switches or ROM is referred to in GLaDISK as "[CMOS](https://en.wikipedia.org/wiki/Nonvolatile_BIOS_memory)" on POST screen display and inline documentation.

-### Build:
+## How to Build:

 Using MASM 5: `MAKE GLATICK.MAK`.

 The included `OPT2ROM.COM` will convert the produced EXE file to a 4 KiB ROM file.

-### TODO
+## TODO

+- [ ] BUG: NS and AT CMOS detection conflict when both enabled
+- [ ] BUG: shows B drive only if count is wrong?
+- [ ] Display useful error if no drives installed/configured instead of silently not loading
+- [ ] Set BDA number of drives based on CMOS and ignore MB switches or vice-versa?
+- [ ] `MULTI_MOTOR`: Leave motors on when switching between drives to eliminate spin up time
+- [ ] Four drive support using CMOS/NVRAM for AT, NS
+- [ ] Double recal based on FDC detection

-- 82072/82077:
+82072/82077:
-- - PMODE on standard command, sent on drive change on SPECIFY
+  - [ ] PMODE on standard command, sent on drive change on SPECIFY
-- - CONFIGURE on reset for FDCs that don't support LOCK
+  - [ ] CONFIGURE on reset for FDCs that don't support LOCK

-- Double recal based on FDC detection
-- Implied seek (EIS)
+Implied seek (EIS):
-- - Disable for double-stepping 360/1.2 disks
+  - [ ] Disable for double-stepping 360/1.2 disks
-- - Use only if support detected
+  - [ ] Use only if support detected
-- - Implement NSC/MODE type (DP8473)
+  - [ ] Implement NSC/MODE type (DP8473)
-- - Correct Head settle timers on NSC FDCs
+  - [ ] Correct Head settle timers on NSC FDCs
-- MULTI_MOTOR: Leave motors on when switching between drives to eliminate spin up time
-- Four drive support using CMOS/NVRAM for AT, NS

 ### Roadmap - Future features, additional research needed
 - Tweak-able GAP3 for higher capacity formatting (similar to NFORMAT)